 “Man-Eater”

-I’m so f"*cking sick of it.
+I’m so f**cking sick of it.
 And so disappointed.
 Hopeless is a strong word, but maybe demoralized is better?

 What the f*ck is happening/has been happening with men???
-I know it’s a loaded (and stupid) question— haven’t we all been asking this for millenium?
+I know it’s a loaded (and stupid) question— haven’t we all been asking this for a millenium?

 Why is it so difficult for men to communicate their needs, their feelings, their fears, their doubts, their concerns?
 Is this the taboo that’s come from toxic masculinity?
 Why are men so keen to box up their emotions until there comes a breaking point where their issues and concerns have gotten so serious that there’s no point of return?
 Why can’t we speak about things as they come up and include those we trust in our emotional journeys?
 Why is it impossible to be vulnerable?
 Why is it so difficult to identify and set boundaries?
 I’m so sick of the lack of courage, the lack of communication, the lack of accountability.